Newmillerdam: History

 Chevet Hall was a mansion that stood on the site of an older hall to the east of Newmillerdam and was built in 1529 by the Neviles.
 The hall was demolished as a result of mining subsidence in the 1960s, despite a massive outcry from locals.
 In 1765, the hall and estate was acquired by the Pilkingtons; in 1820, they built the boathouse on the lake on their private grounds.
 The Pilkingtons built lodges around their 2,340 acre private estate to deter poachers; some of them survived.
 It was opened to the public after Wakefield Council bought the estate in 1954.
-The boathouse is a Grade II listed building.
+The boathouse is a Grade II listed building and incoprtaes some of the stone from the Chantry Bridge at Wakefield after its restoration in 1820.

-There was a Newmillerdam Colliery, close to the small village of Hall Green; it closed in 1981.
-As with many Wakefield collieries, the closure was agreed with the NUM on the basis that the workers could transfer to the new Selby Coalfield.
+There was a Newmillerdam Colliery, on the road westwards to the village of Hall Green; it was closed in 1981 upon an agreement that the miners could transfer to a newer drift mine being developed nearby.

 Seckar Woods nature reserve, located near the more affluent village of Woolley, is an SSSI (Site of Special Scientific Interest).